Understanding the letter about the decision

 |False report||There is evidence that the complainant made a false report.|

-If your complaint is substantiated – or if the investigation uncovers matters not raised by the complainant that indicate impropriety on the part of the police officer – the police decide whether or not to discipline, caution or A lawyer who appears in court and speaks on behalf of their client, often a barrister. the police officer.
+If your complaint is substantiated – or if the investigation uncovers matters not raised by the complainant that indicate impropriety on the part of the police officer – the police decide whether or not to discipline, caution or counsel the police officer.

 Getting more information about the investigation